vidinoti/android-template/README.md

 ### Create a new release

-1. Update the version in `vidinoti-library/build.gradle`.
-2. Commit and push the changes.
+1. Commit and push the changes.
-3. Create a new release in GitHub
+2. Create a new release in GitHub